 4. Create a clear horizon.

 Keep home surfaces as clear as possible.
-Keeping smaller items on your desk top and nightstand can be visually unappealing.
+Keeping smaller items on your desktop and nightstand can be visually unappealing.
 A clear desk and nightstand can really do wonders to keep a clear mind.
 Try stacking some decorative boxes for all the small stuff and still keep access to what you need.
 Try to clear off your workspace and tidy up at the end of the day to start the next day right, too.

-Create designated spaces for frequently used items and supplies so that you can quickly and easily find what you're looking for when you need it.
-Keep the items you rarely use in higher shelves.
+Create designated spaces for frequently used items and supplies so that you can quickly and easily find what you’re looking for when you need it.
+Keep the items you rarely use on higher shelves.

 When you take something out of its designated space to use it, though, put it back after you complete the task for which the item was needed and do so right away.
 Or, another approach that works with families is at the end of the day, grab a basket or tray and go room to room for 10 minutes putting items that do not belong on it and bringing it to the room that should contain it.
 Everyone can help with this or take turns with the task.
-Then, when you wake up the next day, the space is tidy with everything where it should be.
+Then, when you wake up the next day, space is tidy with everything where it should be.
 A nice way to begin your day.